How does BESSY II contribute to the research on SARS-CoV-2?

 The scientists examine hundreds of small molecular substances and understand which of them bind to a protease.
 A challenging task, as the surface structure of proteins is complex and it is difficult to find the fitting molecules that prevent their function.
 With the fragment screening, thousands of possible keys are tested virtually until the "lock pick" is found and can penetrate the protease.

-BESSY II research in the media
+BESSY II research (media and events)

 20.05.2020 Mittagsmagazin Das Erste (national TV broadcast, in german): Die Suche nach dem Corona-Medikament